 This is one of the best places in Costa Rica to use as your jungle base and no better place on the planet to explore the extraordinary biodiversity that is Costa Rica - just outside your room.
 All this just down a dirt road to the Corcovado National Park, labeled by National Geographic as "the most biologically intense place on Earth in terms of biodiversity"

-Drive or fly - but if you do drive stop by Shelter from the Storm (see Uvita below) and turn your transfer into a tour.
+Drive or fly - but if you do drive stop by the Ballena Coast and turn your transfer into a tour.
 The photo is one of many creatures you may find peering down at you while wandering the jungle paths of the Osa.
 This lovely anteater was just checking us out quietly in the trees above us as we meandered through the jungle one morning.
 Not a care in the world.

 Phone: +(506) 2735 5569

 WEB: El Remanso Lodge

 GOLFITO - extraordinary lodge with a view to infinity, a place to gain some perspective

 The location is most unusual, the drive is "most interesting" (4WD only but the steep road/trail is well maintained) and after it all you will say "thank goodness we did."
 We met the owners Nicole & Keith some years ago as they were embarking on their great life adventure in the jungle and making plans for this fabulous project and we then visited after they opened.